 - Repeat with the recovered capital

-Best for: Investors with basic market knowledge who are willing to take on active work in exchange for potentially recycling their capital into multiple deals.
+Best for: Investors with basic market knowledge who are willing to take on active work in exchange for recycling their capital into multiple deals.

-Realistic entry cost: Varies significantly by market and property condition, but distressed properties can often be acquired for 60% to 75% of ARV before rehab.
+Realistic entry cost: Varies by market and property condition, but distressed properties can often be acquired for 60% to 75% of ARV before rehab.

 Seller Financing and Lease Options